JanHerca/urantiapedia/output/wikijs/article/Martin_Greenhut/The_Urantia_Papers_From_a_Jewish_Perspective.md

 ---
-title: “The Urantia Papers From a Jewish Perspective”
+title: "The Urantia Papers From a Jewish Perspective"
 description:
 published: true
 date: 2023-01-25T11:16:41.388Z